Red rock arches in the deserts of Utah and Arizona

 We take off from Sofia before noon, and thanks to the time difference, we land in Vegas the same evening—ready for our first encounter with the city of lights, glamour, and endless entertainment possibilities.

-After arriving, we settle in at Days Inn by Wyndham to refresh and rest after the flight.
-The first evening is dedicated to free time—everyone can spend it as they wish or simply relax and prepare for the adventure that awaits us.
+Upon arrival, we check into the Days Inn by Wyndham, to freshen up and rest after the flight.
+The first evening is dedicated to free exploration—everyone can spend it as they wish or simply rest and prepare for the adventure that awaits us.

 Las Vegas offers something for everyone—from luxurious casinos, world-famous shows, and gourmet restaurants to impressive fountain spectacles and attractive landmarks.
-You can stroll down The Strip, see the Bellagio fountains, catch a Cirque du Soleil show, or try your luck at one of the world's most renowned casinos—Caesars Palace, MGM Grand, or The Venetian.
+You can stroll along The Strip, see the fountains at Bellagio, attend a Cirque du Soleil show, or try your luck at some of the world's most renowned casinos—Caesars Palace, MGM Grand, or The Venetian.

 Day 2